The Undertones: Hypnotised (1980)

 Following the 'You Got My Number tour' of October 1979, the Undertones began recording the songs for their second album, Hypnotised, at Wisseloord Studios in the Netherlands.
 The recording of the songs began in December.
 Ten songs were recorded before the band returned to Derry prior to Christmas to write and record further songs for the album.
 Three further songs were written during this break: "Tearproof", "More Songs About Chocolate and Girls" and "Wednesday Week".

 In January 1980, the production of Hypnotised was finished at Eden Studios in London, with the Undertones recording the three further songs written the previous December, plus two further songs: "Hypnotised" and a cover of "Under The Boardwalk".
 Following the completion of their second LP, the band embarked upon a two-week tour of Ireland before touring continental Europe for the first time in March.

 On 28 March 1980, the Undertones released their sixth single, "My Perfect Cousin".
 The song, which had been written the previous summer by Damian O'Neill and Michael Bradley, reached number 9 in the UK charts and would subsequently prove to be the band's highest-charting single in the United Kingdom.
 The following month, on 21 April 1980, the band's second LP, Hypnotised was released.
 This album reached number 6 in the UK Albums Chart, remaining in the Top 10 for one month.
 The same week the album was released, the Undertones embarked on their 'Humming tour', which saw the band play a total of 25 gigs across the UK between April and June.

 Less than two weeks after the completion of the 'Humming tour', the Undertones toured the United States for the second time, this time as the headlining band.
 "Wednesday Week"—the second single to be released from Hypnotised—was released in July 1980.
 This single reached number 11 in the UK chart and remained in the Top 40 for a total of seven weeks.

 Between September and December 1980, the Undertones performed two further tours: the 'Disaster Tour (European Style)', which saw the band perform in continental Europe and—in December—the 'See No More' tour of the UK.

 In terms of chart sales, the year 1980 was the Undertones' most successful year.
-In a review by Sounds magazine the same year, the Undertones were described as: "Possibly the best pop group in the English speaking world."
+A review published in Sounds magazine the same year described the Undertones as: "Possibly the best pop group in the English speaking world."